iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 > Don't put stuff on my phone if I want it I would get it<br> :date: __2020-11-01 07:21:06__

 > I dont live in the states that are provided, please add more states to this, and I will be an ambassador for the app.<br> :date: __2020-11-01 06:35:47__

-> App won't open past the second screen where you have to agree to the disclosure.
-When you click the "I agree" button, nothing happens.
-Fully updated Samsung Galaxy S9.
-App is worthless if it won't open.<br> :date: __2020-10-28 15:58:15__

-> The idea is garbage, but the app is absolutely garbage how it works.
-Ot is a virus its self.<br> :date: __2020-10-28 02:18:24__